claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/StaticBNWFpile/README.md

 application of full lateral load.</figcaption>
 </figure>
 <p>A user can verify their downloaded files by running the main input
-file, <a href="Media:staticBNWFpile.tcl"
+file, <a href="./StaticBNWFpile.tcl"
-title="wikilink">staticBNWFpile.tcl</a>, in OpenSees and comparing the recorded results to some representative results included here.
+title="wikilink">StaticBNWFpile.tcl</a>, in OpenSees and comparing the recorded results to some representative results included here.
 The simplest verification is to use the spring reaction forces recorded in the file reaction.out.
 A plot of the recorded spring reaction forces vs.